Royal School for the Blind, Liverpool: Post-war and the Education Act 1944

-In 1990, in tribute to over 40 years of commitment and dedication in the caring and education of children with special needs, Marks was awarded the O.B.E.
+In 1990, in tribute to over 40 years of commitment and dedication in the caring and education of children with special needs, Marks was awarded an OBE.
 The award was announced as he was celebrating thirty years as headmaster of the school.

 Bicentenary and royal visit

 In 1989, historian Mike Royden was asked by the school to look at the school archive with a view to producing a history of the school in time for its bicentenary.
 The archive is extensive with volumes dating back to 1773, containing, for example, complete sets of Management Committee minute books and Annual Reports from 1793, Admissions Registers, medical reports, Visitors Reports, and Treasurers Reports.
 All were researched and indexed at this time.
 The subsequent history by Royden, Pioneers and Perseverance - A History of the Royal School for the Blind 1791-1991 - was published in 1991.
 A diary kept by the pupils during their evacuation to Rhyl was also discovered and included in the appendix.

 The Bicentennial appeal fund was launched on 13 November 1990 with a target of £2.5 million to provide new facilities, including new classrooms, a hydrotherapy pool and residential facilities for parents.

 During the research for the school's history, Royden discovered the fate of the Doric front of the chapel demolished in 1930.
 Six columns in triple sections, their capitals and plinths, were found lying in the undergrowth at Camphill in Woolton, where they had lain undisturbed for 60 years.
 Part of the new development at the school was a water garden for the pupils, and it was decided to bring back one of the column sections, plus its capital, and have it redesigned as a centrepiece water fountain.
 This was unveiled by Queen Elizabeth II on her visit to the school in 1991.